AdamTranquilla/tinyapp/README.md

 -Users are able to populate their own list of private tiny URLs which can be shared to other, but not edited by them.
 -URLs can be updated or deleted
+-Total URL visits and unique visits are tracked and counted

 ## Final Product